 Dr. Mahek Shah: You’ve hit the nail on its head - no one stakeholder in health care today is incentivized to promote people to live their healthiest lives.
 This is why health care is full of opportunities to change the status quo.
 I believe the health care system needs disruption: we need to redesign the delivery system that puts the patients at the center, providing services that meet the needs of patients and delivers value.
 We need products and services to meet people where they are, a system that delivers care at the right time, right place, and by the right team.

 Specifically, employers and health plans need tools to discover the high quality providers to make available to their employees.
 And doctors need tools that can automate their EHR documentation and other administrative tasks to enable them to practice at the top of their license.

 Kim Evans: Twenty years from now, when you look back on your time in healthcare, what will you be most proud of?

 Dr. Mahek Shah: I’ll be proud of being an innovative leader in disrupting healthcare.
 I’ll look back knowing that I was a change agent and part of a team leading companies to value-based, tech-enabled care.
 I will be proud of creating a system that puts patients first and allows them to live their best lives with affordable and accessible tools and services.
 As I shared in my TED talk in 2014, your visit to the doctor should be like going to an Apple store - a delightful experience with a Genius Bar available when you need them.

 Interested in learning more about how to help patients find the highest value health services?
-Sign up for our upcoming webinar, "Empowering Patients To Be Engaged Health Care Consumers" on March 25th:
+Sign up for our upcoming webinar, "Empowering Patients During the Age of COVID-19" on April 8th: